 Winter Squash Soup

 Below, I found a recipe that pairs squash with another wonderful food, ginger.
-Ginger is so important that I want to devote an exclusive entry to it at a later date but, since the rainy days have chilled us, suffice to say that ginger benefits digestion, neutralize poisons in food, ventilates your lungs, aids the circulation to your limbs and, as a medicine, it has been shown to be helpful in counteracting nausea from morning sickness, motion sickness, and food contamination.
+Ginger is also an anti-inflammatory food, benefits digestion, neutralize poisons in food, ventilates your lungs, aids the circulation to your limbs and, as a medicine, it has been shown to be helpful in counteracting nausea from morning sickness, motion sickness, and food contamination.

 This delicious soup is the perfect “comfort food”.
 Brenda Langton, owner of restaurants Cafe Brenda and Spoon River, recommends experimenting with the many different winter squash varieties to find the balance of richness and sweetness that best suits your taste.
 Here is a recipe from The Cafe Brenda Cookbook.

 1 medium butternut or buttercup squash

 2 tablespoons vegetable oil 1 medium yellow onion, chopped

 4 cups vegetable stock3 tablespoons yellow or white miso